-- Complete all courses outlined in course schedule to equal a total of 121.5 academic trimester credits. - Copy of current practice guidelines, emergency care plan and informed disclosure - Current NRP and CPR certification - Current membership in a midwifery organization - BSM to CPM core midwifery courses cannot be acquired via MCU's portfolio evaluation. - Pass the BSM to CPM core midwifery courses with at least a B- grade and all other courses with at least a C grade.
-Core midwifery courses are indicated in dark red font in the Course Descriptions section of the MCU Course Catalog.

-- Copy of CPM certification - Minimum cumulative GPA of 2.5
+- Copy of CPM certification - Complete all courses outlined in the course schedule to equal a total of 121.5 academic trimester credits. - If state licensure requirements are greater than the NARM clinical requirements, the student must meet the state requirements. - Please refer to Midwifery Licensure Requirements: State by State - Current practice guidelines, emergency care plan, and informed disclosure - Current NRP and CPR certification - Current membership in a midwifery organization - BSM to CPM core midwifery courses cannot be acquired via MCU's portfolio evaluation. - Pass the BSM to CPM core midwifery courses with at least a B- grade and all other courses with at least a C grade.
+Core midwifery courses are indicated in dark red font in the Course Descriptions section of the MCU Course Catalog. - Minimum cumulative GPA of 2.5